SweBarre/opkssh-role/README.md

-Description: Ansible Role to install and manage opkssh wich is a tool which enables ssh to be used with OpenID Connect allowing SSH access to be managed via identities like alice@example.com instead of long-lived SSH keys.
-This role is not affiliated with the OpenPubkey organization or the opkssh team.
+Description: Ansible role to install and manage opkssh, a tool that enables SSH via OpenID Connect using identities like alice@example.com.
+This role is not affiliated with OpenPubkey or the opkssh project.